Freak613/stage0/README.md

 setupSyntheticEvent('click')
 // will setup global event handler, that will run handler from nearest predecessor in DOM tree
+// Synthetic Events are used to reduce amount of listeners on page, when you have too many of them

 // To attach event handler, simply do node.__click = () => console.debug('click')